Infinitive or -ing?

 - He

-was strong enough to lift it.
+was strong enough to lift it.- She

 is rich enough to buy two.